Welcome to the Skills Guides: a series of pages full of help and advice for all manner of academic and digital skills.

 The guides are aimed at all members of the University of York, though some sections may be more applicable to specific groups of students or staff.
 For more basic digital skills support we also have our IT Essentials guide.

-The content of these guides is arranged across the five themes you'll find at the top of every page:
+The content of these guides is arranged across the three main themes you'll find at the top of every page:

 Help with researching a topic and looking for evidence.